paradigmatic/N-genes-2/README.md

 Install
 -------

-To install, build and use n-genes 2, you need:
+To install, build and use n-genes 2, you will need:

 * *Java JDK*: The project was tested with SUN JDK 1.6 but any version since 1.5 should work.
 * *Apache Ant*: At least version 1.6

-First get a reopsitory copy, either by cloning the git repository:
+First get a repository copy, either by cloning the git repository:

     $ git clone git://github.com/paradigmatic/N-genes-2.git

 or by [dowloading](http://github.com/paradigmatic/N-genes-2/downloads) a snapshot.

-Then go inside the repository and type:
+Then go inside the repository folder and simply type:

     $ ant

 This will first download all the needed dependencies in the project directory using [Apache Ivy](http://ant.apache.org/ivy/) and then build n-genes 2 and documentation.
-The first time you launch the process, it can take several minutes depending of dowload speed.
+The first time you launch the process, the downloads can take several minute to complete.

 Once everything is built, you can try to launch the test suite by
 typing:

     $ ant test

-Results will be formatted in html and can be accessed by pointing your web browser at 'reports/junit/index.html' and 'reports/junit/index.hmtl'.
+Results will be formatted in html and can be accessed by pointing your web browser at `reports/junit/index.html` and `reports/junit/index.hmtl`.

 Usage